Research Areas & Facilities

 The Center for Cultural Heritage Technologies currently focuses on three broad research areas, drawing from well-established competencies and expertise available at IIT.

 The digital documentation of cultural heritage (CH) often requires the development of methods to infer structure and extract patterns from data.
-Machine Learning research at the CCHT mainly focuses on the development of innovative methods for extracting information from cultural heritage datasets; temporal understanding of multimodal-data and for predicting of smart material properties.
+Machine Learning research at the CCHT mainly focuses on the development of innovative methods for extracting information from cultural heritage datasets.
+This Research Area studies statistical machine learning algorithms for the analysis and categorisation of multimodal information (visual, textual, relational) into semantically coherent one, based on existing or to-be-created cultural heritage datasets.
+This Research Area highly intersected Computer Vision applications, and supports the chemistry and conservation science areas by predicting material properties and interface connections.